 instruction in self-advocacy, which may include peer mentoring.

-Develop and sustain relationships with the school districts and Education Service Centers in the workforce development area to promote awareness and availability of pre-employment transition services and Workforce Solutions resources to schools, parents, and students.
+In coordination with VR staff, develop and sustain relationships with the education partners in the local workforce area, including but not limited to school districts, Education Service Centers private schools and home school organizations, to promote awareness and availability of pre-employment transition services and Workforce Solutions programs to schools, parents, and students.

-Promote the use of career exploration, postsecondary education planning, and work readiness tools available through TWC's Labor Market and Career Information Department.
+Promote the use of online career exploration, postsecondary education planning, and work readiness tools, including those available through TWC's Labor Market and Career Information Department.

-In consultation with Workforce Solutions Offices, local VR offices, local education agencies, parents and students with disabilities, employers, and community partners, develop effective and innovative strategies to: Improve the transition to postsecondary activities of students who are members of traditionally unserved and underserved populations.
+In consultation with Workforce Solutions Offices, local VR offices, local education agencies, parents and students with disabilities, employers, and community partners, develop effective and innovative strategies to:

-Expand or enhance the provision of the five required pre-employment transition services to students with disabilities in the workforce development area
+Provide information on VR and Pre-ETS to students who are members of traditionally unserved and underserved populations.

+Enhance opportunities for postsecondary activities for students with disabilities.

-Coordinate and/or monitor implementation of the strategies developed in Subsection D, above.
+Coordinate and/or monitor implementation of the strategies

-Develop and/or disseminate information and resources to Workforce Solutions Offices, local VR offices, local education agencies, employers, community partners, parents, and students.

 3.5.1.3 Partnerships and Collaboration Responsibilities

+Identify community partners and establish collaborative relationships.
 Convene and/or attend workgroups, committees, coalitions, and cross-agency teams to foster system and community coordination of pre-employment transition services and activities for students with disabilities.
+Collect and disseminate information to Board and VR staff.

 Provide information, training, and technical assistance to Workforce Solutions Offices, local VR offices, school districts, Education Service Centers, community partners, and employers, regarding resources and activities available to assist students with disabilities to transition successfully to postsecondary education, employment, or both.

-Develop and coordinate events, campaigns, and other activities to increase and foster student and family awareness of and access to pre-employment transition services provided by local VR offices, school districts, Education Service Centers, other Workforce Solutions programs, and community partners and resources.3.5.1.4 Responsibilities to Inform and Engage Employers
+Develop and coordinate events, campaigns, and other activities that promote the Texas HireAbility Campaign and increase student and family awareness of and access to pre-employment transition services..

+Represent Student HireAbility Navigator program by serving as a liaison between VR & Workforce Solutions Offices and the Board.
+Assist with VR related activities and ensure that programs developed are accessible and inclusive.

+Partner with Student HireAbility Navigators within the VR region and state to accomplish and expand program deliverables outlined in this chapter.

+3.5.1.4 Responsibilities to Inform and Engage Employers

-In consultation and coordination with local VR offices, and other Board and Board contractor staff, such as business services staff:
+In consultation and coordination with local VR offices, and other Board and Board contractor staff, such as business services staff, Student HireAbility Navigators will:

+Develop relationships with Board and VR staff, including but not limited to Business Relations Coordinators, Community Outreach Specialists and Business Service staff.
+Student HireAbility Navigators will streamline communication and organize events and activities that promote VR services and increase employers' understanding of the abilities of students with disabilities.

+Disseminate information and resources to employers and community partners.

-Organize events and activities to increase employers' understanding of the abilities of students with disabilities.Provide training and/or resources to increase employers' awareness of disability etiquette and accommodations for students with disabilities.
+Coordinate with Board and VR staff to develop training and/or resources to educate, support, and enhance employers' awareness of disability etiquette and accommodations for students with disabilities.

-Collaborate with partner agencies to develop work- based learning opportunities for students with disabilities, including internships, summer employment, other employment opportunities available throughout the school year, and apprenticeships.3.5.1.5 Additional Duties and Responsibilities
+Collaborate with Board and VR staff to develop work- based learning opportunities for students with disabilities, including internships, summer employment, other employment opportunities available throughout the school year, and apprenticeships.

+Conduct outreach and develop relationships with business and industry organizations, including local chamber of commerce, economic development collaboratives, and local employment organizations.

+3.5.1.5 Additional Duties and Responsibilities

 The Student HireAbility Navigator must ensure that state and/or local VR staff receive the data and information necessary to fulfill federal reporting requirements regarding the provision of pre-employment transition services to students with disabilities that occur as a direct result of the deliverables in Section 3.5 of this chapter.